Rsantct/pe.audio.sys/pe.audio.sys/README.md

 - `ref_XX_loudness_mag.dat`, `ref_XX_loudness_pha.dat` (as many as reference SPL you want to manage)
 - `xxxx_target_mag.dat xxxx_target_pha.dat` (as many sets as you consider)

-The 'xxxx' prefix for target files is optional.
-The system will always include the `none` target set name, to not apply eq.
+The `xxxx` prefix for target files is optional.
+Also, the system will always include the `none` target set name.

 A sets of tone, loudness and target curves are provided on this distro: